philliplord14/Ai-product-strategy/02-the-moat/data-flywheel.md

 ### 2. Vertical Competitor
 **Attacker:**
+Start up content authoring tools most risk.
+We've made a strategic decision to not build this capabilty as it would be a 18-24 month investment to just get to where competitors are now and we have a partner solution to defend in RFPs or Renewal conversations
 **Vector:**
 **Time-to-threat:**
+Now - 12 months.
+Lots of these have spun up in the last 2 years and other platforms are building there own built in AI tools to convert PDFs to content or natural language prompts to content
 **% of value at risk:**
+10%

 ### 3. Adjacent Expansion
 **Attacker:**
+Workday or hibob
 **Vector:**
 **Time-to-threat:**
+12-18 months
 **% of value at risk:**
+They already have many duplicate features but focus more on the perforamnce and HRIS side of their product with a smaller learnign and skills offering which we hear poor feedback on in sales cycles all the time.
+If they invest in the learning and skills side though this would become a threat as a full stack learning, performance and HR platform

 ---